First Floor: G Street Side

 Building Zone hours: 10 am–4 pm, Monday through Saturday, and 11 am–4 pm on Sundays

-On the first Tuesday of each month, the Museum will introduce a new book during a read-aloud in the Building Zone’s Book Nook.
+On the first Tuesday of each month, the Museum will introduce a new book during a read-aloud in the Building Zone's Book Nook.
 The books explore themes such as patterns, city planning, construction, and celebration of other cultures.
 Families will then be invited to participate in corresponding hands-on play activities in the Building Zone.
-Learn more about the Book of the Month club.

 The National Building Museum gratefully acknowledges The Morris and Gwendolyn Cafritz Foundation for its support of the Building Zone.